Czech art: 19th century

-The National Revival
+National Revival

 The National Revival, which had its roots in the last decades of the 18th century, led to a blossoming in the Czech visual arts that reached its apogee in the latter half of the 19th century.
 The artists of the period contributed to the decoration of the National Theatre, which became a focal point of artistic expression of the nation.
 One of the artists involved was Mikoláš Aleš who decorated the foyer along with František Ženíšek.
 Aleš is widely regarded within the Czech Republic as one of its greatest artists.

 Other artists of the national revival included Aleš's colleagues at the Mánes Union of Fine Arts, artists at the Association of Moravian Artists such as Antoš Frolka and Alois Kalvoda, and Max Švabinský.

-The Fin de Siècle
+Fin de Siècle

-The most important artist of this period is Alfons Mucha.
+The most important artist of this period is Alphonse Mucha.
 The work he is most known for is his commercial art from the 1890s which he created in Paris.
 However, he considered his masterpiece to be the Slav Epic, a visual exploration of the history of the Slavic peoples of Eastern Europe.

 The Mánes Union of Fine Arts was an important institution in the last decade of the 19th century and lasted until its suppression by the Communists.
 It was founded in 1887 in Prague and fostered links between Czech artists with the international arts scene.
 It would later become associated with the Czech Cubist movement.